lift-off/liftoff/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/mduu/liftoff/tags).

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Marc Dürst** - *Lead Developemnt* - [mduu](https://github.com/mduu) | [@marcduerst](https://twitter.com/marcduerst)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/mduu/liftoff/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL v3 - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Ludwig Wiechers for his work with AEROCALC and AERODESIGN.
+His algorythms where the starting point for Lift-Off decades ago.
-* Inspiration
+* Hans Dürst for his endless time helping with testing and debugging Lift-Off as well as maintain the airfoil database
-* etc
+* Christian Baron for contributing the POC of the spar calculations